Enterprise Act 2016

 Institute for Apprenticeships

-The bill introduces provisions for increased information sharing between HMRC and the relevant authorities (Secretary of State in England, and devolved authorities in Wales, Scotland, and Northern Ireland) concerning apprenticeships to improve oversight and administration.
+The bill introduces provisions for increased information sharing between HMRC and the Secretary of State (in England) and devolved authorities (in Wales, Scotland, and Northern Ireland) regarding apprenticeships.

 Government Spending